JoshuaArus/the_crew_companion/.github/ISSUE_TEMPLATE/-feat--feature-request.md

 ---
-name: "[Feat] Feature request"
+name: "Feature request"
 about: Suggest an idea for this project
-title: ''
+title: '[Feat] '
 labels: feature
 assignees: ''